Downloaded from www.mymenopausecentre.com

 Many women don’t realise they are in the perimenopause because menopause symptoms can creep up on them.
 They may be subtle, such as feeling a little more anxious, or mood swings can dip lower than usual.
 Symptoms can come and go and change in intensity.
 Symptoms may be also associated with other medical conditions or just put down to ‘ageing’ rather than being recognised as being due to the menopause.

-The perimenopause typically starts in your mid-to-late 40s.
+The perimenopause typically starts in your mid-to-late 40s but for some it can be earlier or later.

 The menopause is said to occur after 12 consecutive months of no bleeding because your ovaries have stopped producing hormones (that is, there is no other obvious cause for your periods to have stopped such as pregnancy, breastfeeding, or taking hormonal contraception).